-Most users get interested in the usoclient.exe process after noticing a brief CMD popup everytime they start Windows 10.
-Because of this odd behavior, some users are confused whether the UsoClient executable is a legitimate system process or a malware executable.
+Most users get interested in the usoclient.exe process after noticing a brief CMD popup every time they start Windows 10.
+Because of this odd behavior, some users are confused about whether the UsoClient executable is a legitimate system process or a malware executable.
 The reason why you end up seeing the brief CMD prompt of UsoClient is that the process is called through Task Scheduler.

 While a brief (under 1 second) uscoclient.exe CMD prompt is normal, there’s also a WU (Windows Update) bug that causes it to remain on the user’s screen indefinitely.